Web Design Navigation Best Practices & Examples

 4 Creative Website Navigation Examples That Offer an Alternative to Hamburger Menu Navigation

-The hamburger menu has been a common navigation choice for responsive web design over the past several years.
-It’s an element that we are all familiar with and is without a doubt one of the bigger trends for website navigation.
-It may have its benefits - namely its clean, compact and intuitive design - but there are a few alternatives that are shining a new light on website navigation.
-Below is a showcase of four sites that are doing a great job using these hamburger menu alternatives!
+The hamburger menu has been a common and best website navigation choice for responsive web design over the past several years, but there are a few more website navigation examples that follow web design navigation best practices and are shining a new light on website menus.
+Below, we’ll showcase four sites that are doing a great job using alternatives to the hamburger menu navigation.

 1. Bottom Navigation

 As we all know, the most common location for a navigation bar is at the top of the page.
-Some websites are shaking it up with bottom navigation, and we love it.
+Some websites, like nstudio, are shaking it up with bottom navigation, and we love it.
 Placing the navigation at the bottom of a website allows users to focus on the core design elements and functionality.
 We’ve all browsed a website that has a navigation bar which takes up a quarter of the screen.
-Navigation bars like that keep the audience from getting to the most important content.
+Navigation bars like that keep the audience from getting to the most important content first.